redhat-developer/odo/USAGE_DATA.md

 * Command Success
 * Pseudonymized error message and error type (in case of failure)
 * Whether the command was run from a terminal
+* Whether the command was run in experimental mode
 * `odo` version in use

 In addition to this, the following data about user's identity is also noted -